Healthcare UX

 6. Redesign feedback loops, not just surveys

-Many healthcare organizations ask for feedback after the experience ends, when it’s too late to change anything.
+Patient feedback should be a tool for discovery, not just a box to check.
+Many healthcare providers ask for feedback after the experience ends, when it's too late to change anything.
+Instead, design micro-feedback moments:

 • "Was this step clear?" after scheduling